ni/measurement-plugin-converter-python/README.md

 #### Prerequisites

 - The Python measurement should have a measurement function.
-- The measurement function should use atleast one of the supported [instrument drivers](#supported-instrument-drivers) and [data types](#supported-data-types).
+- The measurement function should use at least one of the supported [instrument drivers](#supported-instrument-drivers) and [data types](#supported-data-types).
   The inputs and outputs of unsupported data types will be skipped.
 - The measurement function must return a value through a variable.
-Assign the return value to a variable first, and then return that variable
+Assign the return value to a variable first, and then return that variable.
   Returning a function call or a constant value directly is not supported.

   ```py